HMCS Norsyd: Immigrant ship

+The second voyage of the Haganah

+After her Rendezvous with the Akbel II, the Haganah sailed to Mylos, Greece for fuel and provisions.
+From there she headed to Baka, Yugoslavia where she was boarded by 2700 holocaust survivors, which was more than twice as many passengers than the previous voyage.
+As she headed towards British-Mandated Palestine, she encountered crowded conditions, engine trouble and failing generators.
+She was able to continue on her journey by burning her wooden bunks to create steam.
+As she neared the shore, she was met by two British destroyers that intended to board the Haganah.
+After brief hand to hand combat, the British were able to take command of the Haganah and tow her to the port of Haifa.
+The refugees were detained in the port and then interned in the detention camp in Atlit.
+The Hagnah remained moored in the port of Haifa until the creation of the State of Israel.

 Israeli Naval Service

-In 1948 she was taken over and rearmed by the nascent Israeli Navy and renamed Haganah.
+In 1948 she was taken over and rearmed by the nascent Israeli Navy and renamed Haganah K-20.
 During her service with the Israeli Navy, she fought in the 1948 Arab–Israeli War.
 During Operation Yoav, she, alongside INS Wedgwood, another corvette, engaged Egyptian naval forces and shore batteries.
 They did little damage and suffered enough damage that they had to be sent back to Haifa for repairs.
 She was paid off and broken up in 1956.